On the topology of fiber-type curves: a Zariski pair of affine nodal curves: Threshold of atypical values

-In the case when $f:\CC^2\to\CC$ is a polynomial with connected generic fibers, finding all the threshold sets of atypical values for $f$ amounts to completely characterizing when $\CC^2\setminus f^{-1}(B)$ has an open curve orbifold group fundamental group for all finite $B\subset \CC$.
-Moreover, in this case the only open curve orbifold groups that may appear are free groups by \cite[Corollary 3.14]{ji-Eva-orbifold}.
+In other words, Propositions~\ref{prop:BinBF} and \ref{prop:threshold-proj} show that finding all the threshold sets of atypical values for an admissible map $F$ amounts to completely characterizing when the fundamental group of $U_B=\PP^2\setminus \overline{F^{-1}(B)}$ is a free product of cyclic groups for all finite $B\subset\PP^1$ such that $\# B\geq 2$.